mephs/ansible-role-sshd/README.md

       - ::
 ```

-This will be templated in:
+This will be templated as:

 ```conf
 ListenAddress 0.0.0.0
 ListenAddress ::
 ```

-If keyword values must be separated by a comma, you can specify them as a list or string.
+If keyword values need to be separated by a comma, specify them as a list or string.

 ```yaml
 sshd_files: